 Earth's weather systems are highly irregular (Figure 1).
-They are characterized by bands of wind activity running across the north Pacific, North America, and the north Atlantic, as well as a series of similar bands connecting the southern edges of Earth's continents (?;?).
+They are characterized by bands of wind activity running across the north Pacific, North America, and the north Atlantic, as well as a series of similar bands connecting the southern edges of Earth's continents (Mingalev, Mingaleva, 2012; Wu & Kayava, 2013).
 This presents a sharp contrast with other planets in the solar system, such as Jupiter, which present highly active weather systems that are nonetheless much more consistent.
-Jupiter itself has patterns of global atmospheric circulation that form bands running perpendicular to the axis of the planet (?).
+Jupiter itself has patterns of global atmospheric circulation that form bands running perpendicular to the axis of the planet (Porco et al., 2003; West, Friedson, & Appleby, 1992).